Seasonal Planning for Morocco Travel

 Fall is one of the ideal seasons to explore Morocco (next to spring), particularly for first-time visitors and those looking to cover the highlights.
 The weather, though hotter than the spring months, is less oppressive than in summer, with mild low temperatures of 58°F (15°C) and maximum daytime highs around 84°F (29°C) in Marrakesh.
 And as there's also very little rainfall to contend with, packing shorts and T-shirts is best, with layers for the cooler evenings, especially sweaters and a light jacket for the desert and mountains.

 Fellow travelers looking to take advantage of the fair weather, head to the cities and go on Sahara-related adventures, so it's wise to book accommodations and tours well in advance.
-See this classic 10-day itinerary that offers cities like Casablanca, Chefchaouen, Fes, and Marrakesh and desert excursions beyond the Atlas mountains to camp under the stars in a Bedouin-style tent outside of Merzouga.
+See this classic 10-day itinerary that offers cities like Casablanca, Chefchaouen, Fes, and Marrakesh, as well as desert excursions beyond the Atlas mountains to camp under the stars in a Bedouin-style tent outside of Merzouga.

 Learn More